savingads/Recently_Archived_Ads/README.md

 This spreadsheet contains three sheets:
 1. Overview_Table
-    - This sheet includes an overview information like:
+    - This sheet includes overview information like:
         -  The web pages that were archived
         -  The tools used to archive and replay each web page
         -  The number of ads archived